intel/QAT_Engine/README.md

     git clone https://github.com/01org/QAT_Engine.git

-The repository can be cloned to either a subdirectory within the openssl repository, for instance `/path/to/openssl/engines` or to its own unique location on the file system, for instance `/path/to/qat_engine`.
+The repository can be cloned to either a subdirectory within the OpenSSL\* repository, for instance `/path/to/openssl/engines` or to its own unique location on the file system, for instance `/path/to/qat_engine`.
 In either case the engine will not be built as part of the OpenSSL\* build